Renew a License

 To renew a license, applicants must submit an application for renewal (either online or via a paper application), pay the renewal fee, and meet the continuing education requirements for renewal.
 Continuing education hours must be completed during the renewal term of the license to be eligible (unless your license expired over 365 days ago - reinstatement requires either retesting or retaking all continuing education hours).
-Please see the "Continuing Education" link to the left for details on continuing education requirements.
+Please see the "Continuing Education" link for details on continuing education requirements.
 Allow up to 4 weeks for processing all applications.

 Reinstatement Requirements (License expired more than 1 year ago)